helgoboss/helgobox/doc/user-guide.md

 ![Step 1](images/tutorial-1-step-1.jpg)

 Note: As you can see, I gave the mappings friendly names, which is nice in general but really pays off once you use the projection feature.
-Also note that I used my MIDI Fighter Twister preset and renamed the relevant encoders to K1 and K2.
+Also note that I used my Midi Fighter Twister preset and renamed the relevant encoders to K1 and K2.

 At this point, all those mappings are always active, so moving K1 will affect both ENV 1 and ENV 2 decay whereas moving K2 will affect both LFO 1 and LFO 2 frequency!
 We need activation conditions to make sure that not all mappings are